GBR GUIDE TO A MAJOR EVENT

 Travel Dates

 Travel dates are guided by the destination and provide increased preparation for performance.
-A travel assessment is conducted prior to selection.
+A travel assessment is conducted prior to selection to work the entry and exit points which will be published on the event page.

 Entry Point.

-Athletes competing in Europe are required to arrive at the designated team hotel no later than 14:00, leaving a full day before the competition day.
-This allows the fencer to recover from travel-related exhaustion, visit the venue, and complete weapons control.
+Athletes competing in a major championships in Europe are typically required to arrive at the designated team hotel no later than 14:00, leaving a full day before the competition day.
+This allows the fencer to recover from travel-related fatigue, visit the venue, and complete weapons control.
 A full day is then available to sort out any kit issues and undertake final preparations before the competition.

 Exit Point

 Unless specifically instructed otherwise, fencers are expected to depart on the day after the last day of their event.
-Fencers should not fly home the day of their event.
+Fencers should not fly home the day of their event as the timing and coordination of this distracts from the competition day.

 BF will book accommodation on the basis of this guidance.